Easy blueberry muffins are made at home with simple ingredients. Fresh or frozen blueberries can be used and little lemon zest adds some flavor!

 - In a large bowl, whisk flour, baking powder and salt together.
 Stir in blueberries so they get coated with the flour.
 Set aside.

-- Pour melted butter over the sugar and whisk vigorously together.
+- In a medium bowl, combine sugar and melted butter, then whisk vigorously together.
 Add eggs and mix until combined.
 Add sour cream, milk and vanilla and mix until incorporated.

 - Pour liquid ingredients into the large bowl of flour and blueberries.
 Use a silicone spatula or wooden spoon to fold the two mixture together.
 Avoid over mixing.